Cason, Texas

 Cason is an unincorporated community in Morris County, Texas, United States.
 It is located on State Highway 11, approximately five miles west of Daingerfield.
-The community has an estimated population of 173 in 2000.
-Cason has a post office with the ZIP code 75636.
+The community had an estimated population of 173 in 2000.
+Cason has a post office, with the ZIP code 75636.

 The community is located within the Daingerfield-Lone Star Independent School District.

+Welsh Reservoir is located directly north-west of the community.